CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/lorenz_example.md

 ```

 ### Priors
-We use wide, normal priors without constraints
+We use normal priors without constraints

 ```julia
 prior_means = [F_true+1.0, A_true+0.5]